This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

-You will see a hungry hawk mostly in rural areas.
+You will see a hungry hawk mostly in rural open areas.
 They are not so much an issue for backyard chickens in town.
-Often sitting on telephone wires or fence polls watching for food.
+They are often sitting on telephone wires or fence polls watching for food.
 Sometimes they will eat small birds but mostly they are watching for mice or other small animals.

 Cover Your Chicken Run To Keep Hawks Away From Chickens

-If you do have nothing at all then a board or temporary covering will do for now.
+Buuuuttt it’s not always realistic for most people….
+If you have nothing covering the run, then a board over part of the run or temporary covering will do for now.
 Chickens naturally run for cover when they feel threatened.
 Tall trees are another great option to help protect your flock from predatory birds.

-Hawks like to fly into an open area and leave quickly.
-Brush and cover is not their favorite place to hunt for food.
+Hawks like to fly into an open area and leave quickly so brush and other types of cover will help deter them from your chickens.

-If you add a covering over the chicken yard make sure there are no gaps between the covering and the fence walls.
-A determined animal will find a way through.
+If you do have a small enough space where adding a covering over the chicken yard is an option, make sure there are no gaps between the covering and the fence walls.
+A determined animal like a raccoon will find its way through.

 Add Some Reflective Materials To The Chicken Area